vg-json-data/sm-json-data/strats.md

   * _exitCondition_: Indicates that this strat leaves through the door transition in a special way that combines with a strat in the next room.
   * _clearsObstacles_: An array containing the ID of obstacles that will be cleared by executing this strat (if they are not already cleared).
   * _resetsObstacles_: An array containing the ID of obstacles that will be reset (i.e. returned to their original state) by executing this strat.
+  * _comesThroughToilet_: Indicates whether this strat is applicable if the Toilet comes between this room and the other room.
   * _gModeRegainMobility_: Indicates that this strat allows regaining mobility when entering with G-mode immobile.
   * _bypassesDoorShell_: Indicates that this strat allows exiting without opening the door.
   * _unlocksDoors_: An array describing possible doors that can be unlocked as part of this strat.